html5cat/car2go-viz/README.md

-Car2Go: What does the app do now?
+Car2Go: What do existing apps do now?
 ====================

 The Car2Go app shows the following:

 1. Locations of cars available at this moment of time

 2. Gas/charge remaining in the car

 3. {{Add your points here}}

 Car2Go: What else may a user want?
 ====================

-1. For my How many cars are available in my city at some specific time of the day?
+1. For my week/day planning I would like to see how car's availability changes during the day?

-2. What's the likelyhood of catching a car at this particular location at this time of the day
+2. What's the likelyhood of catching a car at some particular location at some specific time of the day?

 3. {{yourQuestionHere}}